-PPAs Lead to Cost Effective Corporate Energy Procurement
+PPAs Lead to Cost Effective Corporate Renewable Energy Procurement

 The Virtual Power Purchase Agreement (VPPA)

 With limited energy production available from company-owned roof or land space in comparison to total electricity load, companies found that onsite solar provides a limited opportunity for real impact on their corporate renewable energy goals.
 New contracting structures have opened the door for larger organizations to procure renewable energy from offsite solar installations, offsetting a meaningful amount of the organization’s electricity load.
 The primary driver of this change has been the Virtual Power Purchase Agreement (VPPA), often called a Synthetic PPA, which has enabled major US corporations and institutions to procure large amounts of renewable energy along with its attributes in a cost-effective manner.

-With new structures available to procure renewable energy, organizations are able now more than ever before to maximize the benefits from their renewable energy purchases, both so-called “green” benefits and economic benefits.
+With new contract structures available for corporate renewable energy procurement, organizations are able now more than ever before to maximize the benefits from their renewable energy purchases, both so-called “green” benefits and economic benefits.

 Organizations today are much more engaged and committed to their impact on the environment than in the past.
 There is increased pressure, especially on the major corporations in the US, from both internal and external stakeholders pushing for more impactful sustainable business practices.
-Announcing sustainability efforts and introducing corporate renewable energy goals has proved to be both a boost to employee pride and moral; a key driver in talent recruitment.
-Morgan Stanley1 found that millennials are up to three times more likely to want to work for (and buy from) companies that share their values and manage environmental issues well.
+Announcing sustainability efforts and introducing corporate renewable energy goals has proven to be a boost to employee pride and moral; a key driver in talent recruitment.
+Morgan Stanley found that millennials are up to three times more likely to want to work for (and buy from) companies that share their values and manage environmental issues well.
 Customer demands and expectations are trending towards more sustainable products and services.
-A 2015 Nielsen survey found 66% of respondents would pay more for a product or service if the company was committed to positive social and environmental change.
+A 2015 Neilsen survey found 66% of respondents would pay more for a product or service if the company was committed to positive social and environmental change.